mwvgroup/pittgoogle-client/docs/source/api/pubsub-docstring.rst

 #.  return a :class:`pittgoogle.types.Response`

-Here are some important characteristics of the function:
+Here are some important characteristics:

--   It can include arbitrary logic but it must be self-contained -- it will run in the background, and thus
+-   It can include arbitrary logic but it must be self-contained -- it will run in the background and thus it
     **cannot rely on the state of the foreground thread**.

--   It can accept keyword arguments, but they must be supplied to the consumer before opening the stream (see :attr:`~CallbackSettings.user_kwargs`).
+-   It can accept keyword arguments, but they must be supplied to the consumer through :attr:`~Consumer.user_kwargs` before opening the stream.

--   Idealy, it should store its own results -- for example, by sending to a database or writing to a file.
+-   It should store its own results -- for example, by sending to a database or writing to a file.
-    There is an option to have the consumer store results for you, but see the warning above.
+    There is an option to have the consumer save and return the results for you, but this is intended for testing only.
+    See the warning above.

 Here is a template:

 .. code-block:: python

     def my_user_callback(alert):
-        # alert is an instance of pittgoogle.types.Alert
+        # alert is a pittgoogle.types.Alert()
-        # populated according to a callback setting called unpack
+        # populated according to the unpack parameter
+        metadata_dict = alert.metadata
         alert_dict = alert.dict

         try: